ticketcube/sg-cd05ee9b-894d-474f-8fa6-a242717364e8-1787192112/SECURITY_IMPLEMENTATION_PLAN.md

 # Complete Security Implementation Plan for OTWChart

 ## Overview
-This document outlines the complete security implementation plan to properly secure the OTWChart application using Row Level Security (RLS) policies while maintaining full functionality.
+This document outlines the complete security implementation plan to properly secure the OTWChart application using Row Level Security (RLS) policies and a secure API pattern for administrative actions.

 ## Current Status ✅
 - ✅ All user references converted to `auth_id` (UUID)